Reterics/storager/README.md

 ### Preparing Cloud Environment ☁️

-In order to have Denarius application functional we need to create a .env file based on our available .env.template
+In order to have StorageR application functional we need to create a .env file based on our available .env.template

 We need to create a Google Firebase Project in Google Console for this here: https://console.firebase.google.com/project/